 educational background: Ph.D., Women's Studies and Clinical Psychology, University of Michigan (2006) M.S., Psychology, University of Michigan (2002) B.A., Women's Studies/Gender Studies and Psychology, Occidental College (2001)

 I also focus much attention on histories and narratives of radical feminism, particularly late 1960s and early 1970s activism, connections between anarchy and sexuality, and revolutionary women.
-My next book, Valerie Solanas, examines Valerie Solanas (author of SCUM Manifesto, shooter of Andy Warhol) as a contradictory, contentious, and significant figure for radical histories.
+My forthcoming book, Valerie Solanas, examines iconoclast Valerie Solanas (author of SCUM Manifesto, shooter of Andy Warhol) as a contradictory, contentious, and significant figure for radical histories.

-My queer/antiwar activism research uses quantitative methods to explore what leads certain people to engage in activism and/or to recognize and act upon inequalities.
+My queer/antiwar political activism research uses quantitative methods to explore what leads certain people to engage in activism and/or to recognize and act upon inequalities.
 Overlap between social movements, intersectionality, minority stress, and heterosexual allies represent new lines of research in this area.

 what's next? ::: new qualitative research on women's sexuality ::: questioning "sexual liberation" rhetoric ("friends with benefits," women's sexualized emotional labor, etc.) ::: activism and pedagogy, particularly menstrual activism ::: new book of essays on menstruation and resistance ::: new book on four influential radical feminists (Ti-Grace Atkinson, Roxanne Dunbar-Ortiz, Kathie Sarachild, and Dana Densmore) ::: political activism in Appalachia and beyond ::: the body in revolt